Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 *   **The Defense:** Regex-based filters designed to block literal `../` strings in user input.
 *   **Status: Bypassed.** This is a cosmetic defense.
 Attackers easily defeat it by instructing the LLM to construct the malicious string dynamically in memory, rather than providing it in the prompt.

-### 4.2 The Kitchen Door (LLM Translation, TOCTOU, and Type Confusion)
+### 4.2 The Kitchen Door (LLM Translation and Type Confusion)
 *   **The Defense:** Standard string evaluation on LLM arguments via `IFunctionInvocationFilter` before they hit native code (The core mechanic of the CVE-2026-25592 patch).
-*   **Status: Systemically Bypassed.** The framework evaluates arguments by checking if they are dangerous strings.
-However, if the LLM outputs a Base64 string, or structures the path inside a JSON array, the framework's `arg is string` evaluation evaluates to `false` or finds no malicious characters.
-The security filter waves it through.
-Once inside the execution sink, the underlying plugin deserializes the JSON or decodes the string and executes the payload.
-This is a fatal Time-of-Check to Time-of-Use (TOCTOU) vulnerability driven by Type Confusion.
+*   **Status: Systemically Bypassed.** The framework evaluates arguments by checking if they are dangerous strings (e.g., arg is string).
+However, if the LLM structures the path inside a JSON array or Object, the evaluation returns false, and the security filter is skipped entirely.
+Once inside the execution sink, the underlying plugin deserializes the object and executes the payload.
+This is a fatal Type Confusion vulnerability where security checks are performed on the raw input type rather than the final resolved object.

 ### 4.3 The Garage Door: The CWE-1039 Auto-Invocation Architectural Flaw
 *   **The Defense:** Trust.